huggingface/dataset-viewer/jobs/cache_maintenance/README.md

 The script can be configured using environment variables.
 They are grouped by scope.

+- `DISCUSSIONS_BOT_ASSOCIATED_USER_NAME`: name of the Hub user associated with the Datasets Server bot app.
 - `DISCUSSIONS_BOT_TOKEN`: token of the Datasets Server bot used to post messages in Hub discussions.
 - `DISCUSSIONS_PARQUET_REVISION`: revision (branch) where the converted Parquet files are stored.